0Kaz/control_flow_and_arrays/README.md

 ```

-One important thing to know is that *order primes over anything*, for example, if you call a method right before creating it ?
-You will get this :
+One important thing to know is that *order is key* for a structured execution of instructions, for example, if you call a method right before creating it ?
+You will get something like this :

 ```ruby
   puts "Enter your fist name"